 Instructions

-Let's make banana and raspberry muffins!
+Let's make this banana and raspberry muffin recipe!

 Step 1.Preheat the oven to 430°F and line a muffin pan with 12 liners.
 In a medium bowl, whisk together the dry ingredients: flour, kosher salt, baking powder, and cinnamon.
 Set aside.